deppen8/prospect/README.md

 ## Building blocks

-SurveySim is designed around a few simple building blocks that can be customized (or not) to whatever degree the user requires.
+Prospect is designed around a few simple building blocks that can be customized (or not) to whatever degree the user requires.

 ### `Simulation`